intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AWS_IOT_APP_GUIDE.md

 	- [TI Uniflash](http://www.ti.com/tool/UNIFLASH)
 	- [AWS CC32XX Plugin for AWS IoT Core](http://www.ti.com/tool/download/SIMPLELINK-CC32XX-PLUGIN-FOR-AWSIOT).

+2. Power up your neoOBD2 DEV via the Male OBDII Connector, preferrably using a neoOBD2 SIM.

-2. Navigate to the install directory of the plugin and locate the **AWS_Quick_Start_Guide.html** under <install_path>/docs/aws.
+3. Navigate to the install directory of the plugin and locate the **AWS_Quick_Start_Guide.html** under <install_path>/docs/aws.
 Open the guide.

-3. You may jump to the **Hardware Setup** section.
+4. You may jump to the **Hardware Setup** section.
 You will notice the **Jumper Settings** section describes the sense-on-power scheme.
 The SOP pins 0 - 2 on the neoOBD2 DEV is indicated below.

 	![alt text](../images/17-obd2dev_cc32xx_sop_pins.PNG "CC32XX SOP Pins on neoOBD2 DEV")